Bukk94/Medbot/README.md

 ## Settings

-All settings are stored in the `Settings.xml` file.
+All settings are stored in the `Settings.json` file.
 This file contains OAuth tokens, ranking and point interval limits, rewards, blacklist, and many more.

 ## Dictionary